gnomondigital/Learning-Path-Assistant-Hackathon-2025/README.md

-# Automated Learning Paths - Hackathon 2025
+# Learning Path Assistant - Hackathon 2025

 Project submission for participation in the **Microsoft Hackathon 2025**.